patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 2. Use a `TreeRowWrapper` rather than `Tr`
 3. Pass the following `props` to each row (both the `TreeRowWrapper` and the `treeRow` in the first column):
     - `isExpanded` - Flag indicating the node is expanded and its children are visible
+    - `isDetailsExpanded` - (optional) Flag indicating the row's details are visible in responsive view
     - `isHidden` - Flag indicating the node's parent is expanded and this node is visible
     - `aria-level` - number representing how many levels deep this node is nested
     - `aria-posinset` - number representing where in the order this node sits amongst its siblings
     - `aria-setsize` - number representing the number of children this node has
     - `isChecked` - (optional) if this row uses checkboxes, flag indicating the checkbox checked
+    - `icon` - (optional) ReactNode icon to display before the row title
+    - `toggleAriaLabel` - (optional) accessible label for the expand/collapse children rows toggle arrow
+    - `checkAriaLabel` - (optional) accessible label for the checkbox
+    - `showDetailsAriaLabel` - (optional) accessible label for the show row details button in the responsive view
 4. The first `Td` in each row will pass the following to the `treeRow` prop:
     - `onCollapse` - Callback when user expands/collapses a row to reveal/hide the row's children.
     - `onCheckChange` - (optional) Callback when user changes the checkbox on a row.
+    - `onToggleRowDetails` - (optional) Callback when user shows/hides the row details in responsive view.
     - `props` - (as defined above)
     - `rowIndex` - number representing the index of the row